SashaKurban/SashaKurban/README.md

 👩‍💻 I am an aspiring Software Engineer studying Computer Science at Brooklyn College, set to graduate in May 2023.
 I am also a President of the Computer Science club, working in a team to mentor students and host valuable tech-workshops to improve their skills.

+📚 I love reading and learning new things in my free time.

 💡 During my recent summer internship at Capital One I gained experience working with React, Next.js, JavaScript, HMTL/CSS and Jest.
 I am interested in further learning Software and Full-Stack development.

 🔭 Currently I am working on a Full-Stack personal project “Expiration Date”, which allows users to track expiration dates of their groceries and to reorganize them in various ways.
 I have used Spring Boot and PostgeSQL for the backend of the application, and React for the frontend.